-Calcium buildup, or tartar as it is commonly called, occurs when the accumulated soft bacterial film that forms on teeth every day picks up calcium and other mineral elements from saliva and the foods you eat and then hardens on the tooth surface.
-Tartar is typically found on the inner surface of the lower front teeth and on the outer surface of the upper molars next to the cheeks.
-The reason for this is that there are salivary duct openings in those areas that continuously feed saliva (which includes calcium) into the mouth.
+Tartar buildup occurs when the accumulated bacteria that grows on teeth hardens on the tooth surface.
+Tartar is typically found on the inner surface of the front teeth and the outer surface of the upper molars next to the cheeks.
+These are common areas because salivary duct openings continuously feed saliva (which includes calcium) into the mouth.

-Calcium buildup on teeth can only be removed by scaling the teeth with instruments specifically designed for this purpose.
-These can be traditional metal-tipped hand instruments or ultrasonic tools that use specific wavelengths to remove tartar and stains.
-If it's been a while since you've visited a dentist, scaling may take more than one visit.
-Also, if the tartar on the tooth surface is deep below the gumline, removing it with a deep cleaning may be done with local anesthesia to ensure your comfort.
+Only a dental professional can remove tartar buildup on your teeth.
+They will scale the teeth with instruments specifically designed for this purpose.
+These tools can be metal-tipped hand instruments or ultrasonic tools that use specific wavelengths to remove tartar.
+If it's been a while since you've visited your dental hygienist, scaling may take more than one visit.
+If the tartar on the tooth surface is deep below the gumline, you may need deep cleaning with local anesthesia to ensure your comfort.

-Scaling is typically done by dental hygienists who are college educated trained and are knowledgeable with working with patients and provide optimal oral health preventive care.
+Dental hygienists are trained and knowledgeable about working with patients, and they provide optimal oral health preventive care.
 You should never try to scale your teeth at home, whether with store-bought dental kits or household objects like toothpicks.
-The dental hygienist uses an ultrasonic cleaning device and sterilized scaling tips and instruments during the dental hygiene appointment.
+Trying scaling at home may damage your enamel or lead to further inflamed or bleeding gums.

-Brushing with a toothpaste helps prevent plaque, gingivitis, tartar buildup, cavities and bad breath.
-Faithful daily oral hygiene practices and regular visits to your dentist will help minimize dental problems and keep your mouth healthy.
+Brushing with toothpaste helps prevent plaque, gingivitis, tartar buildup, cavities, and bad breath.
+Faithful daily oral hygiene practices and regular visits to your dental professional will help minimize dental problems and keep your mouth healthy.